 FreeSharing Network – This international recycling network is very similar to Freecycle, but not nearly as big.
 That being said, it was founded in 2005, and there are already more than 400,000 members, so it is growing quite quickly.

 1-800-GOT-JUNK – Since 1989, 1-800-GOT-JUNK has prevented more than 1.5 billion pounds of “stuff” from ending up in landfills.
-You call and make an appointment, and someone will come get your furniture, and make sure it gets donated, recycled, or disposed of properly.
+You call and make an appointment, and someone will come to get your furniture and make sure it gets donated, recycled, or disposed of properly.
 If you want to know how to get rid of furniture quickly, this may be your answer.
-In many cases, same day service is available.
+In many cases, same-day service is available.

 Yerdle – Be warned, Yerdle can be a little addicting.
-You basically take a picture of what you have and you earn Yerdle Reuse Dollars when you give that item away.
+You take a picture of what you have and you earn Yerdle Reuse Dollars when you give that item away.
 You can then spend the dollars on something you want from the Yerdle Store.
-Yerdle can arrange a meet with an interested local party.
-Also, although not furniture related, if you have clothing or odds-and-ends weighing less than 10 pounds that you want to list, Yerdle will send you a prepaid UPS shipping label to mail it to the interested party.
+Yerdle can arrange a meeting with an interested local party.
+Also, although not furniture-related, if you have clothing or odds-and-ends weighing less than 10 pounds that you want to list, Yerdle will send you a prepaid UPS shipping label to mail to the interested party.

 Nextdoor – This is a private social networking platform that connects you with people in your specific area.
 There are more than 62,000 neighborhoods active on Nextdoor.
 Join the platform, and let folks know what you have to offer.